Ahmad-fares2002/Tamatem_Assignment/README.md

    - Reset button to return the chip to its initial position.

 2. **Ludo Board Game Layout:**
-   - The layout includes a Ludo board with starting positions for game pieces.
+   - The layout includes a Ludo board with a starting position.

 3. **Die Roll Animation:**
    - Clicking the Roll button triggers a simple animation of the die rolling.